NNTin/d-cogs/mermaid/ROADMAP.md

 ## Bugs
 - [ ] Generated Mermaid image may say: Syntax error in text, mermaid version x.x.x
 - [ ] Image is being reposted
+- [ ] interfaces are defined in langcore/abc.py but are not yet used.
+Instead we have in langcore/langcore.py a complicated _handle_rich_tool_response setup.
+Have to revisit this in future